beenishziaa/BeenishZia/README.md

 Hi, I’m @Beenish06!

-- 👀 I’m interested in software quality assurance, testing methodologies, automation, and continuous improvement in software development processes.
+I am a Software QA Engineer with experience in software quality assurance, testing methodologies, automation, and continuous improvement of software development processes.

+👀 I specialize in software testing, automation frameworks, API testing, and performance testing.
-- 🌱 I’m currently learning about advanced test automation frameworks, performance testing, and API testing techniques.
+🌱 I am continuously improving my skills in test automation, performance testing, and API testing techniques.
-- 💞️ I’m looking to collaborate on projects related to improving software quality, enhancing testing strategies, and implementing efficient automation solutions.
+💞️ I’m open to collaborating on projects focused on improving software quality, enhancing testing strategies, and implementing efficient automation solutions.
-- 📫 How to reach me: You can reach me via email at beenishzia6@gmail.com or connect with me on LinkedIn https://www.linkedin.com/in/beenish-
+📫 You can reach me at: beenishzia6@gmail.com or connect with me on LinkedIn
-- 😄 Pronouns: She/her
+😄 Pronouns: She/Her
-- ⚡ Fun fact: I enjoy staying active by exercising regularly and experimenting with new recipes in the kitchen
+⚡ Fun fact: I enjoy staying active by exercising regularly and experimenting with new recipes in the kitchen

 <!---
 Beenish06/Beenish06 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.